Behind the Scenes of Gull Lake Cruises

 Construction for Gull Lake Cruises’ vessel, the North Star, began in late October, 2013, at SkipperLiner Headquarters in La Crosse, Wisconsin – one of the largest passenger vessel manufacturers in the United States.

 Cragun’s Resort purchased Destiny Cruises in late 2018 and renamed the business Gull Lake Cruises.
-Starting in the Spring of 2019, Gull Lake Cruises will have a new home on Gull Lake at Cragun’s Resort.
-Destiny Cruises has operated on Gull Lake in Brainerd, Minnesota for the last 4 years.
+In the Spring of 2019, Gull Lake Cruises moved to its new home on Gull Lake at Cragun’s Resort.
+Destiny Cruises had operated on Gull Lake in Brainerd, Minnesota for 4 years.
 Eric Peterson, General Manager of Cragun’s Resort, said “We are very excited to bring this business to Cragun’s Resort both for our guests and the general public.
 We look forward to building on Destiny Cruises past success in offering this unique and exciting experience to visitors of the Brainerd Lakes area.”

 “My husband, daughter and I took a cruise on Gull Lake with you and I was very, very impressed.
 I had expected that it would be pleasant but it exceeded my expectations!
 The boat was very, very clean, the captain was very pleasant and knowledgeable about the sites, the girl bartender made the best Bloody Mary that I have had in years!
 The young man crew member was extremely helpful and the BRUNCH WAS FANTASTIC!!
 I was expecting a box lunch of some sort but this was a delicious full spread lunch, I recommend it highly and will certainly do this again with guests.”